Heart attack risk seen with Boehringer clot drug

 The medicine from the privately held German drugmaker is seen as an alternative to decades old warfarin, the highly effective but difficult to use blood thinner.

-Pradaxa, which is being touted in a large direct-to-consumer advertising campaign, is expected to compete with two other new blood clot and stroke preventers - Xarelto from Bayer AG and Johnson & Johnson, and Eliquis, or apixaban, from Bristol-Myers Squibb Co and Pfizer Inc.
+Pradaxa, which is being touted in a large direct-to-consumer advertising campaign, is expected to compete with two other new blood clot and stroke preventers - Xarelto from Bayer AG and Johnson & Johnson, and apixaban from Bristol-Myers Squibb Co and Pfizer Inc.

 All three of the new anticoagulants are expected to be widely used and generate billions of dollars in sales.